"Do not put out the Spirit's fire." -- 1 Thessalonians 5:19

 Although he was a millionaire, Bill seemed to "realize always that he must be about his Father's business, and not wasting time in the pursuit of amusement."9 Although Borden refused to join a fraternity, "he did more with his classmates in his senior year than ever before."
 He presided over the huge student missionary conference held at Yale and served as president of the honor society Phi Beta Kappa.

 When the news of William Whiting Borden's death was cabled back to the U.S., the story was carried by nearly every American newspaper.
 "A wave of sorrow went round the world . . .
-Borden not only gave (away) his wealth, but himself, in a way so joyous and natural that it (seemed) a privilege rather than a sacrifice" wrote Taylor in her introduction to his biography.10
+Borden not only gave (away) his wealth, but himself, in a way so joyous and natural that it (seemed) a privilege rather than a sacrifice," wrote Taylor in her introduction to his biography.10

 Was Borden's untimely death a waste?
-Not in God's perspective.
+Not from God's perspective.
 As the story has it, prior to his death, Borden had written two more words in the back of his Bible.
 Underneath the words "No reserves" and "No retreats," he is reported to have written: "No regrets."

 Portions based on material in Daily Bread, December 31, 1988, and The Yale Standard, Fall 1970 edition.